unraid/docs/docs/unraid-os/manual/docker-management.md

 - **Changing the order**:

 The simplest capability is to simply change the order in which the docker containers are listed on the Docker tab.
-If you use a mouse to click-and-hold on the container name then you will find that you can use drag-and-drop to move the container to another position in the list.
+Unlock the padlock then use a mouse to click-and-hold on the container name, then you will find that you can use drag-and-drop to move the container to another position in the list.

 - **Adding wait times**: